kaleidawave/ezno/parser/README.md

 - Keep readable and maintainable
 - **Designed for analysis and transformations**
    	- See expression identifiers can be used to bind information to
-   	- Retain source positions for throwing errors
+   	- Retain source positions for use in analysis diagnostics and generating source maps
    	- All AST should be visitable.
 Immutably to collect facts or mutable to transform/remove
 - Optionally via configuration extend the ECMAscript language definition
    	- TypeScript type annotations